Interview by Sunil Punjabi

 Some people mistakenly think they like the feelings or urges that come from pure obsessions, and several struggles with the erroneous belief that they might act on them.
 My book discusses this issue in-depth.

 How do you explain that?
 What is the overall theme (central topic, subject or concept) of your book?

 Well, the overall theme is about imagination or absorption in sexual, religious and harm obsessions and how erroneous desire might play a part in absorption.
-When one is absorbed in an obsession, it can lead to a term known as dissociation peculiar to OCD (Soffer-Dudkek, 2018).
+When one is absorbed in an obsession, it can lead to a term known as dissociation peculiar to OCD (Dr. Nirit Soffer-Dudek, 2018).
 It isn't to be confused with pathological dissociation such as with the experience of derealisation and depersonalisation.
-Instead, it's when somebody's attention is lost in imagination, and where they have to re-establish the ability to engage in treatment to lessen the impact OCD has on their lives.
+Instead, it's when somebody's attention is lost in imagination and needs to re-establish the ability to engage in treatment to lessen the impact OCD has on their lives.
 The evidence-based treatment is exposure-response prevention (ERP).

 It sounds like it was a complicated topic to pursue, with a more scholarly leaning.
 Would you agree?

 Perhaps, although I didn't invest my time naively.
 The problem affects people's lives, and I believe it deserved a comprehensive evaluation.
 I'm happy with the result of my research.